 Key Takeaways

-• PaleoPower is an independent South African paleo and ancestral nutrition resource founded in 2013 by Morgan Bell
+• PaleoPower is an independent South African paleo and ancestral nutrition resource founded in December 2013 by Morgan Bell

 • The site was born from a personal health journey involving coeliac disease and the transformative effect of removing processed foods

-• The paleo diet focuses on whole, minimally processed foods aligned with evolutionary human nutrition — not a single macronutrient ratio
+• The paleo diet focuses on whole, minimally processed foods aligned with evolutionary nutrition — not a single macronutrient ratio

 • PaleoPower does not replace professional medical advice — always consult a qualified practitioner for personalised guidance